leonardogiroto/random-adjectives/README.md

 ## Documentation

-It has only one Endpoint:
+# It has only one Endpoint:
 https://random-adjectives.herokuapp.com/adjectives

-It accepts on Parameter:
+# It accepts one Parameter:
 **amount**: a number from 1 to 100
 *If amount is not provided it will return 5 results.
-If amount is above 100 it will return 100 results*
+If amount is above 100 it will return 100 results.*